javierandres-dev/training-svelte_toDo_list/README.md

 # training-svelte_toDo_list
 :octocat: training-svelte_toDo_list

-To Do List is an Application build with Svelte, it's a basic exercise to learn how works Svelte, it allow a basic CRUD operations using as backend a fake (but very funtional) REST API.
+To Do List, is an Application build with Svelte, it's a basic exercise to learn how Svelte works, it allows basic CRUD operations using as backend a fake but very funtional REST API.

 ## Stack
 * JavaScript